Olen/solar-monitor/README.md

 `prefix/regulator/power_switch_state/set = 1`
 from another MQTT client connected to the broker.  *So do NOT connect to public brokers!*

+The MQTT-implemetation will automatically create sensors and switches in Home Assistant according to this spec: https://www.home-assistant.io/docs/mqtt/discovery/

 ## JSON
 The data will be posted as JSON to a given URL as an object: